Emmsii/roguelikedev-does-the-complete-roguelike-tutorial/README.md

 - I'm using Java and my own  hacked-together version of [AsciiPanel](https://github.com/trystan/AsciiPanel) which uses sprites instead of ascii characters.
 Don't expect great code!
 I'm a hobbyist who learned from piecing together online tutorials.
 - The only external library I'm using is [minlog](https://github.com/EsotericSoftware/minlog) by [Esoteric Software](https://github.com/EsotericSoftware), though this may change as the tutorial progresses.
+- Play the latest release [here](https://github.com/Emmsii/roguelikedev-does-the-complete-roguelike-tutorial/releases).

 ## Requirements

 - The only requirement to compile the code is [Java 1.8](https://www.java.com/en/download/).
-I will try to release runnable jars each week and a final jar with a pre-bundled JRE for players without Java.